The Value Mix is my new book about innovation and marketing.

 – Understand better what your customers want;

-– Build a product that creates value for them.
+– Build products and services that create value for them.

 Written for entrepreneurs, marketers, and innovation and product managers.

 (Complementary to the lean startup and design thinking methods.)

 The Value Mix is based on real-world experience.

 It’s not just for reading, it’s for doing.

 “I think it is a very good book to read it not only once but many times so it can be used as a guide to not loose the focus on what is important.” — Paul W., Account Manager